Learn to recognize when the insurance adjuster is negotiating your personal injury claim in bad faith, and what you can do about it.

 - Changing adjusters solely to cause a delay once you’ve entered into negotiations

-- Intentionally dragging out negotiations without settlement until the statute of limitations expires
+- Intentionally dragging out negotiations until the statute of limitations expires

 - Using false or deliberately improper medical or legal terms to deny or minimize your claim

-Whether you have a first or third-party claim, if you believe your adjuster is acting in bad faith, you may have the right to file a complaint or lawsuit against the insurance company – but it’s best not to start there.
-First, raise the issue with the adjuster’s supervisor.
+Whether you have a first or third-party claim, if you believe your adjuster is acting in bad faith, you may have the right to file a lawsuit against the insurance company – but it’s best not to start there.

 Stick to the facts, without threats, name-calling, or complaints that the adjuster isn’t friendly.
 If you sound unprofessional or overly emotional, you won’t be taken seriously.